 Innovative Technology

-Since its establishment, Palmerston North City Library has embraced innovative technology to enhance your experience.
-With a focus on digital engagement, the library offers a variety of resources like Hoopla and Comics Plus, allowing you to access audiobooks, eBooks, comics, and more without any holds or waiting lists.
+Since its inception, Palmerston North City Library has embraced cutting-edge technology to enrich user experiences.
+With a strong focus on digital access, the library provides a range of online resources.
+Platforms like Hoopla and Comics Plus allow you to explore eBooks, audiobooks, comics, and more, instantly available from any device without wait times.

 Community Programs